VirtoCommerce/vc-docs/platform/user-guide/docs/push-messages/firebase-cloud-messaging.md

 ![Browser notifications](media/browser-notifications.png)

+Clicking on it redirects user to the frontend application.

 If you block messages in your browser, you will still be able to see them in the Frontend Application.

 You can change your decision at any time: